Benashael/Classification-SVM-/README.md

 # Classification-SVM-
-Classification using SVM algorithm to predict whether the given sample is benign or malignant
+Classification using SVM algorithm to predict whether the given sample is benign or malignant.
 ## Package Used
 1. Matplotlib
 2. Pandas